kytos-ng/documentation/tutorials/napps/publishing_your_napp.rst

   $ python setup.py develop

-Now that your NApp is Intalled you can view in your console by using below command
+Now that your NApp is Intalled you can view it in your console by using below command

 .. code-block:: console